Rimco/OSPy-plugins-core/plugins/weather_based_water_level/README.md

   Type history days (minimum is 0, maximum is 20).

 * Forecast days used:
-  Type forecast days (minimum is 0, maximum is 10).
+  Type forecast days (minimum is 0, maximum is 7).

-* Wunderground API Key:
-  Type Wunderground API Key for Your account.
-  Account for API is [here](http://www.wunderground.com/weather/api/).
-  Example: c1511565611663

 * Status:
   Status window from the plugin.